Sharon McDougall - Updated - 30th January 2024 - 5 minutes to read

 The first thing to note is that creditors will usually only accept a partial settlement offer on an account which is delinquent - that is one where you have fallen behind on your minimum contractual payments.
 If your account is up to date then your lender will be less inclined to accept a reduced settlement figure as they would rather you continue to make your monthly payments as usual and pay off the whole balance in the process.

 However, if you have defaulted on your account then it is likely to be the case that you are paying a nominal sum towards your debt, typically through an informal payment plan.
 Depending on the sums involved, this could potential mean that it could take several years for you to fully pay back the money you owe.
-In some instances, a creditor may feel it more beneficial to accept a guaranteed lump sum now rather than continue to accept the small instalments you are currently making.
+In some instances, a creditor may feel it more beneficial to accept a guaranteed lump sum now and write off the rest, rather than continue to accept the small instalments you are currently making.

 By accepting partial payment now and closing your account, creditors are also able to mitigate against the risk of you falling behind in your payments again further down the line should your circumstances take a turn for the worse.